Manipulating a dataset

 To do so, you need two different data sets.
 Use the bigger subset (called training data) to build your model, and later test the performance of your model against the smaller sub-set (called test data).

-In the machine learning module, you can split your dataset using 1-click option and custom configurations.
+In the Data Intelligence module, you can split your dataset using 1-click option and custom configurations.

 This option divides your dataset into two subsets, 80% of your data to train the model and the 20% left to test

 it.
 The module provides two different splitting options: a random and a linear option.
 If you are training a

 classification or regression model, you usually use the random split which randomly takes instances for each

 If you are training a time series model, you need to use the linear split which assumes that the instances are chronologically ordered in the dataset and takes the first 80% for training and the last 20% for testing.

 In the dataset view, go to 1-Click options and select the most suitable option